jennysharps/paul-zinder-static/_films/2009-01-01-benedizione-delle-bestie.md

 vimeo_id: 153887941
 synopsis: >-
-  Each January, on the steps of a 5th century church in Rome’s most derelict neighborhood, man and beast participate in an ancient rite.
+  Each January, on the steps of a 5th century church in Rome’s most derelict neighborhood, people bring their pets to participate in an ancient rite.
+  And it's kind of fun.
 year: 2009
 roles:
   - Director